After teaching and training with a LOT of people for the last 45 years…

 9. Develop or learn a philosophy relating grappling to life (there’s martial arts books on this)

-10. Identify yourself a grappler (don’t just “do” grappling)
+10. Identify yourself as a grappler (don’t just “do” grappling)

 Hey, I’m on a roll here, so here’s 2 bonus traits that will put you over the top: